chris-cmsoft/in-laymans-terms/content/articles/platform.md

 All of the extra bits are taken care of by Amazon.
 All a seller needs to think about is the product they want to sell.

-A Platform, is essentially Amazon, but for computer programs or software.
+That's what a platform does for developers.
-A platform provides software developers a place to put their code and run it, without needing to think about all the underlying bits like networking, servers, monitoring, databases, and so forth.
+A platform provides software developers a place to put their code and run it, without thinking about all the underlying bits like networking, servers, monitoring, and so forth.

 For example, if you have a website, and you want the world to see it, you can use Cloud Hosting to publish your website and point a [domain](/blog/domain) name at it.